JordanVanGogh/MobiusDotNet/README.md

     });
 ```

-**Tokens > Get address balance:** query the number of tokens specified by the token with token_uid that address has:
+**Tokens > Get address balance:** query the number of tokens specified by the token with TokenUID that address has:
 ```csharp
 var addressBalance = await mobius.Tokens
     .GetAddressBalanceAsync(new AddressBalanceRequest